simondiep/quiplash-js/README.md

 - Have first player to join have host controls to start game
 - Testing faster - Automate creation of room and joining of a player
 - Polish to make it look better
-  - Sound effects
-    - whip sound after submitting an answer or vote
-  - background music (only on host)
   - animations
 - host - progress bar for showing who's still submitting their answer
 - support pg13 / r-rated prompts